-In this section we show how rule-based theory solvers can be used in the context of Extended DPLL Modulo Theories.
-We show how the Extended T-Learn rule allows such solvers to avoid any internal case splitting, and we explain why, for these types of solvers, the existence of $\mathcal{L}$ is reasonable.
-Recall that theory solvers only need to deal with conjunctions of literals, here represented as sets of literals.
+In this section, we show how rule-based theory solvers can be used in the context of Extended DPLL Modulo Theories.

+Recall that theory solvers only need to deal with conjunctions (equivalently, sets) of literals.
+Then observe that any solver deciding the T-consistency of such conjunctions in a theory where this problem is NP-hard is bound to resort to some form of case splitting.3 We show how the Extended T-Learn rule allows such solvers to avoid any internal case splitting, and we explain why, for rule-based solvers, the existence of $\mathcal L$ is reasonable.